-In November 2001, BECOL received environmental clearance for the Chalillo project, an upstream storage and generation facility that is expected to increase BECOL's annual energy production from an average of 80 GWh to 160 GWh.
-In December 2002, BECOL received additional support for the Chalillo project when, in response to a challenge initiated by the Belize Alliance for Conservation Non-Government Organizations who oppose the construction of a hydroelectric dam, the Supreme Court of Belize ruled that the environmental approvals for the project were in order.
-In March 2003, the Court of Appeal upheld this ruling of the Supreme Court of Belize and the Public Utilities Commission of Belize approved construction of the Chalillo project.
+In November 2001, BECOL received environmental clearance for the Chalillo project (the "Chalillo Project"), an upstream storage and generation facility that is expected to increase BECOL's annual energy production from an average of 80 GWh to 160 GWh.
+In December 2002, BECOL received additional support for the Chalillo Project when, in response to a challenge initiated by the Belize Alliance for Conservation Non-Government Organizations ("BACONGO") who oppose the construction of a hydroelectric dam, the Supreme Court of Belize ruled that the environmental approvals for the Chalillo Project were in order.
+In March 2003, the Court of Appeal upheld this ruling of the Supreme Court of Belize and the Public Utilities Commission of Belize approved construction of the Chalillo

+Project.
 In its decision, the Court of Appeal also granted leave to appeal its decision to the Judicial Committee of the Privy Council (the "Privy Council").
-In April 2003, an application for injunctive relief was filed with the Privy Council to prevent construction of the Chalillo project.
-On August 13, 2003, the Privy Council ruled that it would not grant Belize Alliance for Conservation Non-Government Organizations its request for an injunction against the project but will hear the full appeal application on December 3 and 4, 2003.
+In April 2003, an application for injunctive relief was filed with the Privy Council to prevent construction of the Chalillo Project.
+On August 13, 2003, the Privy Council ruled that it would not grant BACONGO its request for an injunction against the Chalillo Project.
+On December 4, 2003, the Privy Council concluded the hearing of the full appeal application.
+A decision is expected to be rendered in the first quarter of 2004.